Light for Carnivorous Plants

 UltraPro Daysmart Timer - Automatic Seasonal Photoperiod

-I have looked everywhere for a timer that adjusts automatically for the seasons and this is the best one I have found.
 The only problem is that it is designed to turn on at night and turn off during day.
 But there is a simple way to fix this, we just have to trick the timer into thinking it’s nighttime when it is daytime.
 To do this, you must do two things: offset the clock timer by 12 hours, then offset the calendar date by 6 months.
 The 12 hour shift changes the “on” time from night to day, but remember that in summer the days are long and the nights are short.
 So even if we force the timer to turn on during the day, it is basing the duration on the expected night duration.
 To flip the day/night durations to match the current daylight hours, we offset the calendar by 6 months.
 Once you have offset the date and time, press the buttons “SUNSET ON” and “SUNRISE OFF” so they are the only lights illuminated.
 It will turn on automatically during the next “on” time which could be the following day.
 These work great and I use them for all of my non-equatorial plants.
+You can select a latitude for the photoperiod as well which is helpful.
+I typically use the “South” (USA) photoperiod which is sufficient to induce proper seasonal cues in my plants.

 Sunlight